NIS2 & CER – Need for action for companies: Upgrade with modern access control

 How ZMI can support you

-ZMI has been a reliable partner for digital access control, Time & Attendance and building security for many years.
+ZMI has been a reliable partner for digital access control, time tracking and building security for years.
 Our solutions are not only efficient and easy to use, but also meet the highest security standards – a clear advantage in the context of the new legal requirements.
+What we offer in concrete terms:

 • Access control systems for all company sizes: scalable, GDPR-compliant, modern via RFID or smartphone